funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 Good, energetic, people will succeed anywhere.
 VHS is a handicap that prevents even good people from achieving success.
 Your projects will wither and die at VHS.

-I use to have pride in being a VHS member but now I am ashamed to have been a part of that group.
+I used to have pride in being a VHS member, but now I am ashamed to have been a part of that group.

-This is a list of the alternatives to The Vancouver Hackspace (VHS).
+This is a list of the alternatives to The Vancouver Hackspace (VHS) as well as a collection of resources.
-This list was last updated on 2016-Oct-26.
 [Pull requests greatly appreciated](https://github.com/funvill/funvill.github.io/blob/master/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md).

 ## Vancouver